zorbyte/Temps/README.md

 Make sure to use the `main` field in your `package.json` to point to an entry point file that matches the signature of the example above.

-The dependency micro is injected therefore `require("micro")` will simply just work.
+Since the dependency `micro` is injected, `require("micro")` will simply just work.
 If you specify a custom version in your `package.json` it will be respected.
-However, please ensure that the included version of micro is semver compliant with the one in use with this repository to prevent errors from external API changes.
+However, please ensure that the included version of micro is semver compliant with the major version of the one in use with this repository, to prevent errors from external API changes.

 ### Compiling your code